alicevillar/alicevillar/README.md

-:octocat:     I'm currently doing a MSc in Computer Science at the University of Essex, UK.
+:octocat:     I'm currently doing a PgDip in Computer Science at the University of Essex, UK.

 :rocket:      I'm interested in game development, RPA and Machine Learning